shreeshailgumageri/DevOps-SRE-Architecture-Project/Architecture/07_High_Availability_Architecture.md

 10. **Throttling and Backpressure**
      - Implement throttling at the API gateway or service level to limit incoming requests.
      - Apply backpressure mechanisms to prevent cascading failures during high load.

-By following these steps, you can build a resilient, highly available architecture that minimizes downtime and ensures business continuity.